ja-martinez/job-notifications/overview.md

 ### Running it

 I think I'll try to use lambda functions since there's no need to run a server all the time.
+I could also use a container with AWS Fargate.

+### Viewing current jobs portal

+Whenerver the database is updated (new jobs or jobs are removed) then I can trigger a build of a static site.

 ### Filtering

 We can filter out jobs that have the words "senior" and "staff" in their titles.

 We can filter by api specific data like category and location, but we can also try to use the description to determine whether or not the position requires a lot of experience.
 At the very least, maybe we could extract some sort of snippet of the description that mentions years of experience.
 We could do this kind of processing with gpt-3.
 I would have to figure out how to ask it a question from some input.

 ## Technical Learning Opportunities